Lexicon

 ORIGINAL

-The synthesis of three intellectual traditions applied to verification infrastructure: James Buchanan's constitutional economics (rules about rules must be chosen behind a veil of uncertainty about future positions), Leonid Hurwicz's mechanism design (systems should be designed so that following the rules is in each participant's self-interest), and cryptographic enforcement (constraints encoded in code are structurally rather than promissorily binding).
-Constitutional mechanism design seeks dominant-strategy incentive compatibility wherever possible — arrangements where compliance is optimal regardless of what others do — and extends the receipt requirement to interpretive decisions, not only executive ones.
-The ambition is that the rules governing the Protocol Republic are self-enforcing: not because participants are virtuous but because violation is more expensive than compliance.
+Three intellectual traditions converge on verification infrastructure.
+From Buchanan's constitutional economics: rules about rules must be chosen behind a veil of uncertainty about future positions.
+From Hurwicz's mechanism design: systems should be designed so that following the rules is in each participant's self-interest.
+From cryptographic enforcement: constraints encoded in code bind by architecture, not by promise.
+The ambition is dominant-strategy incentive compatibility wherever possible — arrangements where compliance is optimal regardless of what others do — extending the receipt requirement to interpretive decisions, not only executive ones.
+The rules governing the Protocol Republic should be self-enforcing: not because participants are virtuous but because violation is more expensive than compliance.

 Context Graph (A22)